Data problem has an evil twin that is much worse

 In addition, as institutional knowledge fades over time, the current marketing team can’t determine the source and age of the duplicate data fields.

-Let’s take a look at some solutions to this issue.
+Let’s take a look at some solutions to this data duplication issue.

 First, Minimize Field Duplication